ttaubert/octoblog/source/_posts/2016-09-30-tls-version-intolerance.markdown

 A few weeks ago I listened to Hanno Böck talk about [TLS version intolerance](https://www.int21.de/slides/berlinsec-versionintolerance/) at the Berlin AppSec & Crypto Meetup.
-With TLS 1.3 just around the corner there again are growing concerns about faulty TLS stacks found in HTTP servers, load balancers, routers, firewalls, and similar software and devices.
+He explained how with TLS 1.3 just around the corner there again are growing concerns about faulty TLS stacks found in HTTP servers, load balancers, routers, firewalls, and similar software and devices.

-This post will explain version intolerance, how version fallbacks work and why they're insecure, as well as describe the downgrade protection mechanisms available in TLS 1.2 and 1.3.
-It will end with a look at the future of version negotiation in TLS and a proposal that aims to prevent similar problems in the future.
+I decided to dig a little deeper and will use this post to explain version intolerance, how version fallbacks work and why they're insecure, as well as describe the downgrade protection mechanisms available in TLS 1.2 and 1.3.
+It will end with a look at version negotiation in TLS 1.3 and a proposal that aims to prevent similar problems in the future.

 ## What is version intolerance?

-Every time a new TLS version is specified, browsers usually are the fastet to implement and update their deployments.
-Most major browsers vendors have a few people involved in the standardization process to guide the standard and give early feedback about implementation issues.
+Every time a new TLS version is specified, browsers usually are the fastest to implement and update their deployments.
+Most major browser vendors have a few people involved in the standardization process to guide the standard and give early feedback about implementation issues.